 The Italian company Faema made an improvement of Gaggia’s machine in 1961.
 Faema created a machine with an electric pump that forced water through the coffee.
 This machine marks the beginning of the pump-driven machines from which all modern espresso machines are derived.
 Instead of a hand-operated piston, the water is forced through the coffee by an electric pump.
 Cold water is taken from the fresh water supply before traveling through a tube that is passed through the boiler and then the coffee.
 This allows the water to be filtered, and to remain at the optimal temperature (~200F) so that it does not have to stay in the boiler for a long period.
 Almost all modern restaurant machines are essentially this design.

-(Stove Top Makers: Also borrowing from Bezzera’s initial concept, Alfonso Bialetti invented the Moka Pot 1933, or caffettiera, which is a stove top coffee maker.
+Also borrowing from Bezzera’s initial concept, Alfonso Bialetti invented the Moka Pot 1933, or cafféttiera, which is a stovetop coffee maker.
 It is called an espresso maker, though strictly speaking, it differs from true espresso because it forces steam through the coffee without adding additional pressure.)
 La Napoletana is a four-part stove-top unit with grounds loosely placed inside a filter; the kettle portion is filled with water and once boiling, the unit is inverted to drip through the grounds.
 It relies on gravity, unlike the moka, which relies on pressure.

-- Caffe Freddo (Iced coffee): Generally refers to coffee brewed beforehand, chilled, and served over ice.
-In Italy, Caffe Freddo is pre-sweetened and served ice-cold, but never with ice.
+- Caffé Freddo (Iced coffee): Generally refers to coffee brewed beforehand, chilled, and served over ice.
+In Italy, Caffé Freddo is pre-sweetened and served ice-cold, but not with ice.

 - Cappuccino: One-third espresso, one-third steamed milk, and one-third frothed milk.

-- Corretto (“corrected”): coffee with a shot of liquor, usually grappa or brandy.
-“Corretto” is also the common Italian word for “spiked (with liquor)”.
+- Corretto (Correct): coffee with a shot of liquor, usually grappa or brandy.

-- Espresso con Panna (“espresso with cream”): Espresso with whipped cream.
+- Espresso con Panna (with Cream): Espresso with whipped cream.

-- Latte macchiato (“stained milk”): Essentially an inverted cafè latte, with the espresso poured on top of the milk.
+- Latte macchiato (Stained Milk): Essentially an inverted caffè latte, with the espresso poured on top of the milk.

-- Caffè Macchiato (“stained”): A small amount of milk or, sometimes, its foam is spooned onto the espresso.
+- Caffè Macchiato (Stained Espresso): A small amount of milk or, sometimes, its foam, spooned onto the espresso.

-- Shakerato (Shaken) caffe shakerato is made by combining freshly made espresso, a bit of sugar, and ice, shaking vigorously until frothy.
+- Shakerato (Shaken): Caffé Shakerato is made by combining espresso, a bit of sugar, and ice, shaking vigorously until frothy.